nolanorourke/GuadianAingel/README.md

 ### How to Install and Run
+install the downloadable file from the repository and run it as it connects
 ### Credits
 I wrote this with the help of online assistants (youtube and possibly other sites)